redhat-cop/network.base/README.md

         local: "~/backup/network"
 ```

-#### fetch all network resource facts and publish inventory host_vars to remote repository.
+#### fetch all network resource facts and publish inventory host_vars to a remote repository.
 ```yaml
 run.yml
 ---